kylelaughlin/ruby-prompt__conditionals/lib/conditionals.md

 A single = is used to set a value.
 If I were to write my_variable = 14 I would be saying set the value of the variable my_variable to the integer 14.
 Double == is used when checking if two pieces of information are equal to each other.
 Using the samve variable, if I wrote my_variable == 14 that would evaluate to the boolean value true.
 A single = assigns a value while double == checks if two things are the same or equal.
+On a side note if I had written my_variable == "14" it would evaluate to false due to the variable being an integer and "14" being a string which are not considered the same or equal.